-The hot gas layer temperature is perhaps the single most important output of a zone model, because it is the direct result of the energy and mass balance in the upper control volume.
+The hot gas layer temperature is perhaps the single most important output of a zone model, since it is the direct result of the energy and mass balance in the upper control volume.
 In general, the hot gas layer temperature is affected by the fire intensity, natural and mechanical ventilation characteristics, and material properties of the room.
 This study analyzed the effect of the first three groups of inputs on the hot gas layer temperature.
-The properties of the wall were not evaluated, because most NPP rooms have concrete floors, ceilings, and walls.
+The properties of the wall were not evaluated, since most NPP fire scenarios involve concrete rooms.

 Figure 5-3 summarizes the hot gas layer temperature profiles for selected cases in the sensitivity analysis.
-The first group of profiles (Cases 1, 2, and 5) was associated with a heat release rate of 1.0 MW, and the predicted hot gas layer temperature was just below 140 °C (284 °F).
-Notice that the temperature profile is similar to the heat release rate.
+The first group of profiles (Cases 1, 2, and 5) was associated with a heat release rate of 1.0 MW, and the predicted hot gas layer temperature was just below 140 °C. Notice that the temperature profile is similar to the heat release rate.
 That is, once the fire reaches steady-state at 600 seconds, the temperature profile is almost steady.

-The second group of profiles (Cases 9, 10, and 13) reached temperatures just below 350 °C (662 °F).
-Notice that the profiles for Cases 9 and 10 show decay after 600 seconds, which is attributed to a reduction in the heat release rate as a result of low oxygen concentration.
+The second group of profiles (Cases 9, 10 and 13) reached temperatures just below 350 °C. Notice that the profiles for Cases 9 and 10 show decay after 600 seconds, which is attributed to a reduction in the heat release rate as a result of low oxygen concentration.
 Recall that only air leakages were assumed in these two simulations.
 Notice that Case 13 was not affected by the amount of oxygen because the door was open and fresh air was constantly moving into the enclosure.